Alec Bohm, Brandon Marsh lead surging Phillies to 4-3 win over Giants

 TRAINER'S ROOM

 Giants: C Patrick Bailey departed with blurry vision with one out in the bottom of the second inning and was replaced by Tom Murphy.
 Bailey appeared to get injured on a foul tip in the first inning off the bat of J.T.
-Realmuto, though Melvin couldn't pinpoint the injury.
-San Francisco's manager said the club is monitoring the injury.
+Realmuto.

-Phillies: Turner did not come out to play shortstop in the fifth inning. ...
+Phillies: Turner did not come out to play shortstop in the fifth inning due to left hamstring soreness after scoring from second base on the passed ball.
 Placed RHP Yunior Marte on the 15-day injured list with right shoulder inflammation and recalled RHP José Ruiz from Triple-A Lehigh Valley.

 UP NEXT